goessner/mdmath/readme.md

   * Yes.
 Simply set the user setting `mdmath.autosave: true` for this (default is `false`).
   * Now, whenever you save your markdown file, the corresponding Html file is also saved.
   * The destination folder `mdmath.savePath` is used for this.
+  * Be sure to have closed and opened VSCode again after having changed settings.

 * __Formula highlighting is broken ?__
   * It is implemented only for `$` delimiters at present.